-(23) Currently, with few exceptions, only the PHCCs within the MoPH Network report basic data via the HIS and public health early warning sentinel surveillance sites exist in selected such as radio and chemotherapy and care for other catastrophic illnesses.
+(23) Currently, with few exceptions, only the PHCCs within the MoPH Network report basic data via the HIS and public health early warning sentinel surveillance sites exist in selected PHCCs.

 (24) This includes advanced diagnostics, laboratory tests and radiology (on an outpatient basis) and admission to hospital, including emergency room care.